Detectors

 GPS coordinates (lat, long) * | The field indicates the GPS coordinates of the detector installation location.
 When creating a detector on the interactive map, this field is filled in automatically. |

-Detector direction* | In the drop-down list select the viewing direction of the detector related to the beginning location (0 kilometer) of the road on which the current detector is installed. |
+Detector direction * | In the drop-down list select the viewing direction of the detector related to the beginning location (0 kilometer) of the highways on which the current detector is installed. |

-Picket * | The name of the detector picket is entered in the field. |
+Picket * | The name of the detector picket is entered in the field in the format km + m .
+Meters are entered from 0 when the value is less than 100 |

-External IP equipment | The name of the router IP address or the IP address of PUIDD |
+External IP equipment | The name of the router's IP address or the PUIDD's IP address |

 External relay